Deadpool and Korg React: Background

 After the acquisition of 21st Century Fox by The Walt Disney Company was announced in December 2017 and completed in March 2019, all X-Men films in development were canceled, including X-Force and Fox's Deadpool 3, with Marvel Studios taking control of the franchise.
-Disney CEO Bob Iger said that Deadpool would be integrated into the Marvel Cinematic Universe under Disney, and the character's films could remain R-rated "as long as we let the audiences know what's coming".
+Disney CEO Bob Iger said that Wade Wilson / Deadpool would be integrated into the Marvel Cinematic Universe (MCU) under Disney, and the character's films could remain R-rated "as long as we let the audiences know what's coming".

-By Disney's acquisition of 20th Century Fox, Free Guy had been in development since 2016, and is one of the first Fox films to continue production under Disney ownership, as well as under the studio's new name 20th Century Studios.
+By Disney's acquisition of 20th Century Fox, Free Guy (2021) had been in development since 2016 and was one of the first Fox films to continue production under Disney ownership, as well as under the studio's new name 20th Century Studios.
 Deadpool and Korg React references the film's release delays, from July 2020 to August 2021.
-Reynolds had first pitched a short film featuring Deadpool interrogating the hunter who killed Bambi's mother, from the 1942 film Bambi, and would have seen Deadpool trying to find out how to become a loathed character.
+Reynolds had first pitched a short film featuring Deadpool interrogating the hunter who killed Bambi's mother from Bambi (1942) and would have seen Deadpool trying to find out how to become a loathed character.
 After that pitch was denied by Disney, development on Deadpool and Korg React began.